Novelist · Fiction Across Genres

 Novelist.
 Range across time.

 Thrillers and speculative fiction set at the edges of human endurance — from the Crusader fall of Jerusalem to the deep prehistoric past, from the wreckage of a near-future war to the long arithmetic of a colony ship that outlives its founders.
-Two books available now, five more series in development.
+Two books available now, seven series in development.

 2Available Now

-7Works In Progress
+8Works In Progress

-45+Books Planned
+55+Books Planned

 “The dust tasted of blood.
 Guy de Lusignan walked among the dead and could not remember when the walking had begun.”